-The College may restrict enrollment in a class or program because of limited staff, space, or equipment, or by because of other regulations or government guidance.
-Enrollment is also limited for some programs, e.g., Aquarium Science, Emergency Medical Technology, Medical Assisting, and Nursing, because of special admission requirements.
+The college may restrict enrollment in a class or program because of limited staff, space, or equipment.
+Enrollment is also limited for some programs, e.g., Aquarium Science, Emergency Medical Technology, because of special admission requirements.

 Final Examinations

 Final examinations are given at the close of each term.
 Students are required to take final examinations at the scheduled time, usually at the last scheduled class meeting in the final week of the term.
 If unusual circumstances warrant taking them at another time, arrangements must be made with the instructor in advance.